 Der Bilderschmuck zum Psalmenkommentar des Petrus Lombardus in Bamberg.
 Wiesbaden, 1986.

-A complete record of the approximately 3 500 incunabula (prints from the 15th century) kept in the Bamberg State Library are held only in an internal card catalogue.
-However, a large part of the collection has already been uploaded to online databases:
+A complete record of the incunabula (prints from the 15th century) kept in the Bamberg State Library is listed in the following online databases:

 GW: Union Catalogue of Incunabula of the Berlin State Library